Fault & Liability

 We have a proven track record of success as personal injury litigators.
 Over the years, we have gained a reputation among Los Angeles personal injury law firms as willing and able litigators — we have recovered millions in damages for our clients (through settlement and trial litigation).
 Our experiences trying cases to conclusion gives us significant leverage throughout the litigation process — quite simply, defendants (and opposing counsel) must treat our clients’ claims with the seriousness those claims deserve.

 Curious about whether your claims are actionable, and what steps you’ll need to take to secure compensation?
-We encourage you to call us at 888-LAW-9991 or complete a case evaluation form through our website to schedule a free, confidential, no-obligation consultation with a skilled Los Angeles personal injury lawyer at our firm today.
+We encourage you to call us at 310-273-7300 or complete a case evaluation form through our website to schedule a free, confidential, no-obligation consultation with a skilled Los Angeles personal injury lawyer at our firm today.